katbot99/katbot99.github.io/README.md

 :   *REAL Software Systems, London, United Kingdom*

 Manage the Transition program for each Alliant software configuration project from initial go-live phase to stable production use.
-The Alliant software platform provides enterprise solutions in Intellectual Property management, including contract management and royalties accounting processing.
-Establish stabilization timeline, troubleshoot post go-live configuration issues, formulate business requirements for software updates, and coordinate between the client and internal development resources.
-Transition each software implementation from unstable post go-live phase to production use, and prepare each client for interaction with Customer Support Department.
+Provide technical consulting for database growth and performance tuning projects, Microsoft SQL reporting solutions, business process analysis, and expertise in royalties accounting processes.
+Troubleshoot SQL database and end-to-end configuration issues, formulate business requirements for software updates, and coordinate between the client and internal development resources.
+Provide dedicated and customized account management to establish stabilization timelines and prepare each client for interaction with Customer Support Department.

 July 2011 – January 2014
 :   **Customer Consultant**